deepaksurisetti/seleniumCustomReports/README.md

-# Automated test with custom html reports in Java with Cucumber and Selenium WebDriver #
+# Custom HTML Reports in Java with Cucumber and Selenium WebDriver #

 This project is an example of UI automated functional test using Selenium and Cucumber.